WSU-ACM/hackathon-site/README.md

    gem install jekyll
    ```
    If not, Jekyll may be in your distro's repositories
-   (a big maybe as it will probably be an old version) or you can
+   (a big maybe as it will probably be an older version) or you can
    choose to take the recommended route and
    install ruby from scratch.
-To do that use [RVM](rvm.io).
+Most people use [RVM](rvm.io) to do that.
    Whichever way you decide, the oldest version of
    Jekyll known to work is 2.5.3.